Dudhwa National Park

 Best time to visit

 The best time to visit Dudhwa National Park is between November and May.
-The park is open to the public from November 15 to June 15.
+Usually, the park is open to the public from November 15 to June 15 but due to global pandemic Coronavirus (COVID-19), this year the park is will open from 01 November.
 During winter you should remember to take woolen clothes while going to the park because it can be very cold especially between December and February.

 Dudhwa National Park is situated at an altitude of 150 to 183 meters.
 That’s why summer months are tremendously hot with the temperature rising up to 40 C. During the winter months the weather remains nearly pleasant and the temperature ranges from 20 C to 30 C. The Dudhwa region experiences an average annual rainfall of 1,600 mm.